I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Yes, Grandma," Shego said with a nod and Isabella walked off to go find the perfect seat.

-"Shego…how old is your grandmother?"
-Kim asked curiously.
+"Shego… how old is your grandmother?"
+Kim asked.
 Isabella looked much younger than her own grandmother, who was somewhere in her seventies as far as Kim knew.

 Shego shrugged.
 "Fuck if I know.
 There were certain things we didn't ask my grandmother growing up.
 'How old are you, Grandma' was definitely on the list because she'd probably tell us it was none of our fucking business before throwing water balloons at us.
 Besides, we didn't give a shit anyway.
 To us, Grandma's old.
 Simple as that."

 The group chuckled a bit.
-Before they could say anything else, mostly wondering about Shego's family, the rest of Shego's family suddenly showed up.
+Before they could say anything about how normal Shego seemed sometimes or inquire more about Shego's family, the rest of Shego's family suddenly showed up.
 It was easy to know they were coming; they were loud and profane.
 Four sets of eyes glanced at Shego, who just watched the lobby, waiting for the Go crew to arrive.

 "Highly improbable, cousin."
 Shego knew that was the smooth, always-calm voice of younger cousin.